alvariusthegreat/Data-Mining-Capstone-Project/README.md

 # Data-Mining-Capstone-Project
-University of Lucerne FS24 - Capstone Project
+University of Lucerne FS24 - Capstone Project from Alvar Stirnimann